 I’m Brian Roycewicz and I’ve been designing videogame levels since for the last 20 years.
 I was raised on all-nighters in level editors and, despite playing a lot of violent videogames, turned out alright.
 I’m part of a new generation that learned to create cities in 3D before learning how to draw a cube in 2D and, as a result, can block-out a level quicker than the play-test schedule allows.
 Since 2009, I’ve worked with Infinity Ward and Gearbox Software.
 I believe that my favorite videogames, from Angry Birds 2 to Battlefield 4, all evoke emergent gameplay and that in order to avoid creating a negatively-competitive creative workplace, departments must instance objects (whether it’s Art with palmtree.fbx or Level Design with capturepoint.map) for efficiency and continuity between levels.
 In 2016, I’m working on a variety of personal projects including a multi-player mobile game designed around emergent teamplay and two new FPS multiplayer levels.

 Summary of Qualifications

-- Years of experience: 20 years individual experience in level design; 6 years professional experience as level designer, 4 years professional experience as game designer
+- Years of experience: 20 years individual experience, 10 years professional experience

 - From concept to completion: Fluent in the game development processes from lunch-pitch, concept, block-out, iteration, detailing,